-Definition: in the object-oriented paradigm, programs are composed of interacting objects, each of which is responsible for some well-defined part of the program's state
+Definition: in the object-oriented paradigm, programs are composed of interacting objects, each of which is responsible for some well-defined part of the program's state classes vs prototypes

-- underlying mathematical formalism: type systems? dictionaries? o still something of an open research problem - extraordinarily common - models the real world well - objects are good abstractions for real-world entities and concepts
+- underlying mathematical formalism: type systems? dictionaries? - still something of an open research problem - extraordinarily common - models the real world well - objects are good abstractions for real-world entities and concepts